 Our studies suggest that non–allele-specific CRISPR/Cas9-mediated gene editing could be used to efficiently and permanently eliminate polyglutamine expansion–mediated neuronal toxicity in the adult brain.

-A quick reading of this sounds like they are talking about eliminating a genetic defect from a mature brain, but that is outright impossible.
+A quick reading of this sounds like they are talking about eliminating a genetic defect from a mature brain.
 Since they are talking about eliminating toxicity only, it gets a little more nebulous:

 In the SCA realm, I think there are various assumptions others make, which I am not ready to make, though I also make assumptions of my own.
 This is what I discern: